Sounds and Stressors: How Does the Air & Water Show Affect Zoo Primates?

 The Chicago Air and Water Show is a traditional, much-loved event from the City of Chicago’s Department of Cultural Affairs and special events, featuring jet planes engaging in stunning displays formation-flying over Lake Michigan.

 If you’re from Chicago, you know that Lincoln Park Zoo is right at the north edge of the best viewing of all the air and water show action.
-In fact, during that weekend, you’ll find many people parking in the official zoo lot to take advantage of its proximity to the sounds and sights of low-flying military and civilian aircraft over the weekend (in case you’re wondering, parking costs $70, but you can still get a prepaid spot for $60 if you sign up now through Eventbrite).
+In fact, during that weekend, you’ll find many people parking in the official zoo lot to take advantage of its proximity to the sounds and sights of low-flying military and civilian aircraft over the weekend (in case you’re wondering, parking costs at the zoo change for this event).

 So how do the animals at the zoo react to the stunts by the U.S. Air Force’s Thunderbirds, the U.S. Army’s Golden Knights, and all the other performers that blaze by at super-fast speeds?
 Well, of course the scientists here have studied that.